quang-do-se/aws-certs/devops/study-note.md

 - Services where Multi-AZ must be enabled manually:
   - EFS, ELB, ASG, Beanstalk: assign AZ
   - RDS, ElastiCache: multi-AZ (synchronous standby DB for failovers)
+    - The secondary instance in a multi-AZ RDS is a hot standby and not available for reads or writes.
   - Aurora:
     - Data is stored automatically across multi-AZ
     - Can have multi-AZ for the DB itself (same as RDS)